mchmarny/ab-test-demo/README.md

 Traffic set to signup-9p644=100.
 ```

-Now we can deploy new revision to Cloud Run and will NOT take any traffic.
-100% of the traffic will contuse to be routed to the revision we set above.
-We are ready to deploy the "B" version.
+Now we can deploy new revisions of this application to Cloud Run and they will NOT take any traffic.
+100% of the traffic will contuse to be routed to the revision you set above.
+Now I'm ready to deploy the "B" version.

 ```shell
 gcloud beta run deploy signup \